Arachnophagy: By non-humans

 Arachnophagy is widespread among many animals, especially reptiles and birds.
 For example, arachnophagy is described among Philippine scops owls that feed on spider species such as Heteropoda venatoria.

 Spiders are also eaten by many other types of animal, and spiders themselves can eat other spiders, including those of their own species, most commonly in acts of sexual cannibalism.
+Some species, e.g. those in the pirate spider family or in the genus Portia, specialize in hunting other spiders.